Excellent: 4.9/ 5 ★★★★★ based on 949 reviews

 - Contents – insurance for damage from spills and torn furniture to breakage of white goods and appliances etc.

 - Rent guarantee – this makes sure you never miss out on a month’s rent if the tenant can’t or won’t pay, or if the property itself becomes void for a certain amount of time (a fire, for instance, could cause loss of rental income for several months – maybe even a year).

-Another form of the cover open to landlords is Accidental Damage.
-This compensates you for any instances where the furniture, a window etc in your rented flat is damaged by your tenants and needs repairing or replacing.
+Another form of cover open to landlords is Accidental Damage.
+This compensates you for any instances where the furniture, a window etc. in your rented flat is damaged by your tenants and needs repairing or replacing.

 Thanks to the current political climate a new form of cover available to landlords is Terrorism cover – although this extra cover would only really apply to landlords with a block of flats in a major UK city.